julianeon/julianeon/books.md

 The Maverick & His Machine by Maney, about IBM and its founder Watson, makes a good companion piece.

-Tim Wu's The Attention Merchants is terrific too, as a broader history of technology.
+Tim Wu's The Attention Merchants is terrific too, for a broader history of technology.

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
 It goes well with The Penguin History of the World by Roberts & Westad.